hitiksaini/DSA/README.md

 Note: Space and time complexity is well discussed as comments in the code(few are left, will be done soon)

 ## Sorting Algorithms
+Sorting refers to arranging data in a particular format, ascending or descending.
+There are various type of sorting techniques, few of them are:
+* Quick Sort
+* Bubble Sort
+* Merge Sort
+* Counting Sort
+* Insertion Sort
+* Selection Sort
+* Heap Sort
+* Radix Sort
+* Bucket Sort
-I have added few of the sorting algorithms more will be added soon.
+I have added most of them, more will be added soon.

-## Types of DS

-### Note: this repo is under progress currently, contact if you think you can help to make it more awesome.
+### Note: This Repository is currently under progress, contact if you think you can help to make it more awesome.